lmbxmu/HRankPlus/README.md

     --pretrain_dir			Pretrained model directory.
     --test_only				If this parameter exist, only validate the model performance without training.
     --test_model_dir			Test model directory
-    -j, --workers 			The number of data loading workers. default: 4 --gpu	 			Select gpu to use. default: 0
+    --gpu	 			Select gpu to use. default: 0
 ```